 - The Future of Learning: Mobile, Connected Collaborative at TEDxTokyoTeachers

 I am a co-founder of the Certificate of Educational Technology and Information Literacy 15-credit post-graduate program, accredited through Buffalo State, SUNY.
-This program began at the International School Bangkok in Thailand, and has expanded to international schools around Asia.
-Currently I am the coordinator, facilitator and instructor of the YIS cohort.
-Having facilitated the ISB, EARCOS and YIS cohorts, I am consistently impressed with the innovative, creative, forward-thinking collaborative work of our graduates.
+This program began at the International School Bangkok in Thailand, and has expanded to international schools around Asia, including two cohorts that I facilitated at Yokohama International School.
+Having facilitated the ISB, EARCOS, YIS and several fully-online cohorts, I am consistently impressed with the innovative, creative, forward-thinking collaborative work of our graduates.
 The COETAIL program engages participants in new ways of thinking about technology and how it can enhance and support learning.
-Our team is growing, and we are able to offer local cohorts hosted at your school, as well as an online cohort.
+Our team is growing, and we are able to offer local cohorts hosted at your school, as well as our entirely online cohort.
 For more information about COETAIL, please see our website.

-Although I am not always available to travel due to my teaching schedule, I am happy to present virtually via Skype (or your preferred communication method).
+If we are not able to make an in-person visit work, I am happy to present virtually via Google Hangouts or Skype (or your preferred communication method).
 For me, this is a great opportunity to connect with other educators in areas of the world I may not normally have the chance to visit!

 Photo by Dave Caleb